 This Base Prospectus must be read and construed together with any amendments or supplements hereto and with any information incorporated by reference herein and, in relation to any Tranche of Notes, must be read and construed together with the relevant Final Terms.
-In the case of a Tranche of Notes which is the subject of a Drawdown Prospectus, each reference in this Base Prospectus to information being specified or identified in the relevant Final Terms shall be read and construed as a reference to such information being specified or identified or identified in the relevant Final Terms shall be read and construed as a reference to such information being specified or identified in the relevant Drawdown Prospectus unless the context requires otherwise.
+In the case of a Tranche of Notes which is the subject of a Drawdown Prospectus, each reference in this Base Prospectus to information being specified or identified in the relevant Final Terms shall be read and construed as a reference to such information being specified or identified in the relevant Final Terms shall be read and construed as the context requires otherwise.

-The Issuer has confirmed to the Dealers named under "Subscription and Sale" below that this Base Prospectus contains all information with regard to it and its subsidiaries which is (in the context of the Programme or the issue, offering and sale of the Notes) material, that such information is true and accurate in all material respects and not misleading and does not omit to state any other fact required (in the context of the Programme or the issue, offering and sale of the Notes) to be stated therein or the omission of which would make any information contained herein misleading in any material respect and all reasonable enquiries have been made to ascertain such facts and to verify the accuracy of all such information.
+Each of the Issuers has confirmed to the Dealers named under "Subscription and Sale" below that this Base Prospectus contains all information with regard to it and its subsidiaries which is (in the context of the Programme or the issue, offering and sale of the Notes) material, that such information is true and accurate in all material respects and not misleading and does not omit to state any other fact required (in the context of the Programme or the issue, offering and sale of the Notes) to be stated therein or the omission of which would make any information contained herein misleading in any material respect and all reasonable enquiries have been made to ascertain such facts and to verify the accuracy of all such information.

-To the fullest extent permitted by law, none of the Dealers, the Arranger, Citicorp Trustee Company Limited (the "Trustee"), Citibank, N.A., London Branch (the "Principal Paying Agent", "Calculation Agent" and "Transfer Agent") or Citigroup Global Markets Europe AG (the "Registrar" and together with the Principal Paying Agent, the Calculation Agent and the Transfer Agent, the "Agents") accept any responsibility for the contents of this Base Prospectus or for any other statement, made or purported to be made by the Arranger, the Trustee, the Agents or a Dealer or on its behalf in connection with the Issuer or Virgin Money or the issue and offering of the Notes.
+To the fullest extent permitted by law, none of the Dealers, Morgan Stanley & Co.
+International plc in its capacity as arranger (the "Arranger"), Citicorp Trustee Company Limited (the "Trustee"), Citibank, N.A., London Branch (the "Principal Paying Agent", "Calculation Agent" and "Transfer Agent") or Citigroup Global Markets Europe AG (the "Registrar" and together with the Principal Paying Agent, the Calculation Agent and the Transfer Agent, the "Agents") accept any responsibility for the contents of this Base Prospectus or for any other statement, made or purported to be made by the Arranger, the Trustee, the Agents or a Dealer or on its behalf in connection with the Issuers or the issue and offering of the Notes.
 The Arranger, the Trustee and each Dealer accordingly disclaims all and any liability whether arising in tort or contract or otherwise (save as referred to above) which it might otherwise have in respect of this Base Prospectus or any such statement.
-The statements made in this paragraph are without prejudice to the responsibilities of the Issuer under or in connection with the Notes.
+The statements made in this paragraph are without prejudice to the responsibilities of the Issuers under or in connection with the Notes.